bakkeby/dwm-vanitygaps/README.md

    - [togglefullscreen](patches/dwm-togglefullscreen-6.2.diff)
       - a simple patch that lets you toggle fullscreen on and off using a single keybinding
-      - this is more practical than you might think as many programs have inconsitent shortcuts for going into fullscreen
+      - this is more practical than you might think as many programs have inconsistent shortcuts for going into fullscreen

    - [vanitygaps](patches/dwm-vanitygaps-6.2.diff)
       - there are a few patches out there that add fixed gaps between windows, with or without gaps betwen the screen frame and clients